A distance learning, vocational KLC Diploma Course to launch a career in interior design

 The extensive range of industry links that the school has built up over the years play a key part in helping to ensure that course content is up to date and these contacts are frequently a source of design competitions, potential internships and employment.

-There is the opportunity to win the prestigious industry sponsored KLC Student of the Year Award and work placements are available for selected graduates.
-Students are encouraged to join the BIID (British Institute of Interior Design) as a valuable source of networking and information
+There is the opportunity to win the prestigious industry sponsored KLC Student of the Year award and work placements are available for selected graduates.
+Students are encouraged to join the British Institute of Interior Design (BIID) as a valuable source of networking and information

 The course provides a foundation and skill sets that produces dedicated and accomplished designers with the potential to be at the forefront of design throughout their careers.
 At the end of the course, students will have built up an impressive portfolio to show prospective employers or clients.
 The Open Learning Diploma is a KLC vocational qualification which is highly respected in the industry for the practical and in depth training provided that equips students to enter the interior design profession.

-Using the online Course Timetable Planner, students can set the schedule that they want to work to - taking as long as they like to complete the course, or choosing to invest extra time to gain the qualification more quickly.
-The Course Timetable Planner will also set helpful target dates for when project work should be submitted: the first set of work has to be submitted within 18 months of enrolment and after that there are no more deadlines and the student is in complete control of their own study programme.
+Using the online Timetable Calculator, students can set the schedule that they want to work to - taking as long as they like to complete the course, or choosing to invest extra time to gain the qualification more quickly.
+The first set of work must be submitted within 18 months of enrolment but after that there are no more deadlines and the student is in complete control of their own study programme.

 The course is delivered entirely online and the content is fully illustrated throughout and written in a very user friendly style by experts in the industry to make the learning process as accessible and engaging as possible.
 Practical case studies are provided throughout many of the tutorials so that students can see how the lessons are applied to real life situations.

-On successful completion of the course, students receive a KLC Diploma and may use the letters "Dip KLC Open Learning" after their name.
+On successful completion of the course, students receive a KLC Diploma and may use the letters "Dip KLC OL" after their name.
 The full qualification is the "KLC Open Learning Diploma in Interior Design".

 An annual industry sponsored award presented to the top achieving Open Learning interior design student offers students an additional and prestigious opportunity to enhance their CV.

-Project work is underpinned by a study of the theory and principles of design and planning, while accessing creativity, creative use of colour and light and materials and textiles are aspects of the course particularly enjoyed by students.
-An over view of the development of English interior styles to include iconic designers and architects of the 20th century ensures that graduates are able to recognise key styles and also informs their own design development.
+Project work is underpinned by a study of the theory and principles of design and planning, while accessing creativity, creative use of colour, light, materials and textiles are aspects of the course particularly enjoyed by students.
+An overview of the historical development of interior styles ensures that graduates are able to recognise key styles and also informs their own design development.

-In keeping with the practical approach for which KLC is known, students are informed about the more down to earth areas of design work, including building construction, structural principles, lighting, plumbing, heating and ventilation.
+In keeping with the practical approach for which KLC is known, students study building construction, structural principles, lighting, plumbing, heating and ventilation.
 The business aspects of running a design practice are given a high priority.
 Students learn to operate as fully professional interior designers including how to coordinate a project, the implications of building regulations and health and safety requirements, as well as how to communicate with contractors and produce all the necessary documentation.
 They also absorb how to document their own personal creative development in their personal reflective journal.

-Consideration of environmental issues is regarded as a holistic part of the course and students are encouraged to factor this in to any project work and emphasis is placed on professional practice, design documentation, building regulations and health and safety regulations.
+Consideration of environmental issues is regarded as a holistic part of the course and students are encouraged to factor this in to any project work.

 Learning involves so much more than simply studying from the core course materials and the role of the specialist staff is to inspire, motivate, support and educate students.
 The key to success in Open Learning is a dynamic and interactive relationship between the tutor and student and nothing is too much trouble to help students achieve their goals.

-The online course material is supported by exercises that students are expected to undertake in order to build up their knowledge and skills so that they achieve a thorough understanding of each section before attempting the project work is undertaken.
-As they progress, students are required to complete and submit six sets of project work for assessment plus two research projects.
-The majority of submissions for the course are sent to KLC by digital transfer; this helps keep costs down and provides students with an interactive experience.
-Assessment comes in the form of detailed written feedback, plus advice to help with the production of the next projects.
-The final showcase project brings together all the skills learned throughout the course.
-Design briefs are based on real projects that are both residential and commercial, allowing students to build up an impressive and realistic portfolio of work.
+The online course material is supported by exercises that students are expected to undertake in order to build up their knowledge and skills so that they achieve a thorough understanding of each section before attempting the project work.
+As they progress, students are required to complete and submit six sets of project work for assessment plus three research projects.
+The majority of submissions for the course are sent to KLC by digital transfer; helping to keep costs down.
+Assessment comes in the form of detailed written feedback, plus advice to help with the next set of projects.
+The final showcase projects bring together all the skills learned throughout the course.
+Design briefs are based on real residential and commercial projects, allowing students to build up an impressive and realistic portfolio of work.

 Add-ons to the Open Learning Diploma

-- Meet the tutors and book one to one tutorial times whenever needed at any point during the course
+- Book one-to-one tutorials whenever needed at any point during the course

 - Enhance studies with specialist subject short courses and workshops where a 20% discount for most courses is offered to KLC Open Learning students